Watch and LIKE our video to vote for AIVA Connect 3.0 for the TechOvation Award. Voting closes September 19 — don’t wait!

 Many businesses combine options.
 A common pattern is Cloud PBX for general office users plus a Cloud Contact Center for the customer service team, all running on the same provider’s infrastructure.
 SIP trunking can bridge sites that are not ready to move yet.

-How to Plan a Smooth Mitel Migration in 5 Steps
+A 5-Step Guide to a Smooth Mitel Migration

 Regardless of which path you choose, the migration process follows a similar structure: